The Internal State of an LLM Knows When It's Lying: Discussion

 In this work we explicitly do not consider models that were trained or fine-tuned on data from the same topic of the test-set.
 This is particularly important for the sentences generated by the LLM, as training on a held-out set from them would allow the classifier to learn which \emph{type} of sentences generated by the LLM are generally true, and which are false.
-While this information may be useful in practice, and using is likely to yield much higher accuracy, it deviates from the core focus of this paper.
+While this information may be useful in practice, and its usage is likely to yield much higher accuracy, it deviates from this paper's focus.

-We note that the probability of the entire sentence (computed by multiplying the probabilities of each word, given the previous words) does not provide much valuable information, as many words are more common than others.
-Therefore, while sentence probabilities may be useful to determine which of two similar sentences is true, it is not useful for the general purpose of determining the truthfulness of a given sentence.
-For example, the false statement ``Vaduz is a city in Belgium'' has a probability of $6.44 \cdot 10^-16$.
-While this value is much lower than the corresponding true statement ``Vaduz is a city in Liechtenstein'', which has a probability of $2.31 \cdot 10^-12$, it is still much higher than the true statement ``Triesenberg is a city in Liechtenstein'', which has a probability of $3.21 \cdot 10^-20$.
-Therefore, any attempt to use these probabilities must be normalized by the frequency of the tokens in the data.
-Nevertheless, as we have discussed and shown, even when the LLM generates sentences using the most probable token, it commonly generates false information.
+We note that the probability of the entire sentence (computed by multiplying the conditional probabilities of each word, given the previous words) cannot be directly translated to a truth value for the sentence, as many words are more common than others.
+Therefore, while sentence probabilities may be useful to determine which of two similar sentences is true, they cannot be used alone for the general purpose of determining the truthfulness of a given sentence.

+In Table \ref{tbl:probablities} we compare the probability assigned by the LLM and the sigmoid output from SAPLMA on 14 statements, which do not appear in the true-false dataset.
+We use the 28-layer, as it proved to perform best on the statements generated by the LLM, but we note that other layers provide very similar results on this set of statements.
+As depicted by the table, the probabilities provided by the LLM are highly susceptible to the syntax, i.e., the exact words and the statement's length.
+The first two sets of examples in the table illustrate how sentence length highly affects the probabilities, but not SPLMA.
+In the following examples the false statements are not necessarily shorter than the true statements, yet the probabilities remain highly unreliable, while SPLMA generally succeeds in making accurate predictions.

+The statement ``The Earth is flat'' as well as ``The Earth is flat like a pancake'' probably appear several times in the LLM's training data, therefore, it has a relatively high probability; however, SAPLMA is not baffled by it and is almost certain that both sentences are false.
+A basketeer is a rare word meaning a basketball player.
+It seems that the LLM is not familiar with the phrase and assigns it a low probability.
+However, while SAPLMA still classifies the statement ``Kevin Durant is basketeer'' as false, it's still much more confident that Kevin Durant is \emph{not} a baseball player, in contrast to the probabilities.
+Since the statement ``Kevin Duarnt is basketball player'' has a typo, its probability is extremely low, but SAPLMA still classifies the statement as true.